licky-licky/toji-no-miko-translations/docs/md/docs/Miss_Five_Traditions_Charity_Mission.md

 **Akira:** ......
 **Akira:** What're you talking about?
 **Yomi:** You may not know about it, Akira, but valkyries were something that was part of Norse mythology--
 **Akira:** It's not like I don't know what valkyries are...\!
-I'm asking, why're they making you dress up like that...\!?
+I'm asking, why're they making you dress up like that...\!\?
 **Yomi:** That's what I'd like to know.
 **Akira:** Yeah, I guess...
 The bureau does say to do some ridiculous stuff sometimes, huh.
 **Akira:** ...Well, do what you can.
 Whatever you're buying here'll be my treat.